ftnapps/smapinntpd/ReadMe.txt

 2. Copyright
 ============

-The copyright of SmapiNNTPd belongs to Johan Billing.
+Copyright (C)      2013, Robert James Clay <jame@rocasa.us>
+Copyright (C)      2013, Ruedi Knebuehler <ruedi@baboon.ch>
+Copyright (C) 1998-2005, Johan Billing <billing@df.lth.se>

 Permission to use, copy and distribute SmapiNNTPd is granted provided that this copyright notice is included.
 Permission to modify SmapiNNTPd is granted.
 Distributing modified versions of SmapiNNTPd is allowed provided that the documentation clearly states that it is a modified version.
 Parts of SmapiNNTPd may be freely used in other projects as long as credit is given.

-SmapiNNTPd uses JAMLIB for reading and modifying JAM messagebases.
-JAMLIB is copyright 1996 Björn Stenberg and is released under the GNU Lesser General Public License (see included file src/jamlib/LICENSE).

 3. Security
 ===========